erSubhashThapa/100daysofcode/r2-log.md

   It worked!
 I was able to log in through Sequel Pro!

   ## Question: How do you Secure This?
   [@TheDLFord](https://twitter.com/TheDLFord) said using `%` for the host name isn't secure.
-So how do I deep my prject secure?
+So how do I keep my project secure?

   <img src="log_imgs/help2_7-1-19.PNG" width="500"/>